Skip to content

 Corrupted State

-If the design seems broken:
+If the design seems broken and no recovery dialog appeared:

 1. Save a backup: Project > Export as JSON